• October 17, 2019

 How is fire safety signage colour-coded?

-The fire signage categories listed above have been standardised with different colours and shapes.
-As a result, they can be recognised immediately and interpreted quickly in an emergency situation.
+The fire signage categories listed above have been standardised with different colours and shapes, following international standards (ISO 7010, which the UK largely adheres to).
+As a result, they can be re

 What colour are fire exit signs?